jiasong18/Ant-Media-Server-Wiki/WebRTC-Android-SDK-Reference.md

-## IDataChannelObserver, IEncoderStatisticsListener, IWebRTCClient, IWebRTCListener

-In this doc, you can see the method references in `IDataChannelObserver`, `IEncoderStatisticsListener`, `IWebRTCClient` and `IWebRTCListener`
+In this doc, you can see the method references in `IDataChannelObserver`, `IEncoderStatisticsListener`, `IWebRTCClient` and `IWebRTCListener` interfaces.

 ### IDataChannelObserver
 ```java